reflector0x00/knee/README.md

 # Knee kernel

 Knee is a kernel for i686-based PCs written in C++.
-Released under BSD-3 license.

 ## Requirements

 Any Linux-based distributive (Ubuntu is recommended).
 FreeBSD (and other unix-like OS), Cygwin and MingW (MSYS) haven't been tested.